 Keep em’ Out!

-opportunists who got lucky with an open window or unlocked door.
-There’s no fail-proof way to keep out a burglar, but every little bit of deterrence helps.
-Even if you can’t afford a security system, you can take a few minutes to make your home a little safer.
-Some relatively simple steps will greatly decrease the odds of a break-in, which means you can enjoy a bit more peace of mind.
+Even if you can’t afford a security system, you can take a few minutes to make your home a little more secure.
+Some relatively simple steps will greatly decrease the odds of a break-in and help prevent home burglaries while on vacation, which means you can enjoy a bit more peace of mind.
 And isn’t that what “home” is all about?

-- Once a burglar has selected a home to burglarize, most will spend no more than a minute trying to break in and less than five minutes inside.
+- Once a burglar targets a home to burglarize, most will spend no more than a minute trying to break in and less than five minutes inside.

 - Most residential burglaries occur on the first or ground floor.

 - The point of entry is usually made at the rear or by a side door, the second most common access is via the garage door.